 - 750+ = excellent

-Using educational scores can be especially helpful if you don’t have any idea of what your credit score might be.
+Using an educational FAKO score can be especially helpful if you don’t have any idea of what your credit score might be.
 If you’ve been tracking your number and actively trying to increase it, then FAKO scores might be a little less valuable.

 Another factor to consider is that your credit score is likely to change each time you access it because your credit usage is continually evolving.
-It will rise slightly as you continue to make timely payments and the length of your accounts age.
+It will rise slightly as you continue to make timely payments and your credit history changes.